-- Summarize PLC cycle times every 2-3 seconds and report to HMI for visualization.
+- Summarize PLC cycle times every two to three seconds and report to HMI for visualization.

 - Log and trend PLC uptime on the HMI for diagnostics.

-- Store PLC hard stop events for retrieval by HMI before PLC restarts.
+- Store PLC hard stop events for retrieval by the HMI before PLC restarts.

 - Monitor PLC memory use and trend it on the HMI.